Message from the Board of Directors

 Family physicians work in many different settings and under different arrangements.
 We bring a unique orientation and skill set, strengthening the compassion, comprehensiveness, cohesion, capacity, and overall quality of the health care system.
 Through relationship-based and patient-centred care, our generalist orientation to care, and community-adaptive expertise, we provide continuity and cohesion, including coordination for transitions of care, creating a vast knowledge base that improves health, wellness, and the quality of life for our patients and their families.

-It is an honour to serve as President of a Board of Directors that believes so strongly in professionalism, continuing professional development, patient-centred and integrated care, applied leadership, and being responsive to the needs of ACFP members.
+It is an honour to serve an organization that believes so strongly in professionalism, continuing professional development, patient-centred and integrated care, applied leadership, and being responsive to the needs of ACFP members.

-I look forward to another momentous year of progress and potential!
-Contact me anytime if you have questions, input, or feedback.
+We look forward to another momentous year of progress and potential!
+Contact Terri Potter, Executive Director, anytime if you have questions, input, or feedback.

 In your service,